The Difference Between UX & UI Design

-When it comes to user research, there are tons of different methods, but I find "personas" to be the most interesting.
+When it comes to user research, there are tons of different methods.
+User personas are a powerful tool that both UX and visual designers can benefit from.
 Researching and determining actual user needs and designing realistic use-case scenarios creates a deeper understanding of what the visual design needs to accomplish.
 With that knowledge, you can have more meaningful conversations when talking to clients or teammates about design choices.

 Understanding Accessibility Needs

-Something that resonated deeply with me was Anne Gibson's idea that "Websites are software that help people accomplish their goals, regardless of the hardware and software combination, regardless of the shapes and forms of their people.
+Something that resonates deeply is Anne Gibson's idea that "Websites are software that help people accomplish their goals, regardless of the hardware and software combination, regardless of the shapes and forms of their people.
 That is accessibility."

-In visual design, it's easy to forget about the array of potential end users and their varied needs, but it's important visual designers are also able to answer the questions, "will this work for my user?
-Will this help my user accomplish their goals?"
+In visual design, it's easy to forget about the array of potential end users and their varied needs, but it's important visual designers are also able to answer questions like:

 These concepts can easily get lost in the design process, and it's even easier to get wrapped up in colors, fixated on certain animations, or depend on images to serve the consumer.
 But, ultimately, these things only matter if the end user can easily use them to accomplish their goals.

-UX Design and Visual Design: Hand in Hand
+UX Design & Visual Design (UI): Hand in Hand